OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

 }
 ```

 Multiple external calls are supported in Motsu.
-Assuming `Proxy` is a
-contract that exposes (`#[public]`) function `call_proxy`.
-Where it adds `one`
+Assuming `Proxy` is a contract that exposes (`#[public]`) function `call_proxy`,
-to the passed argument and calls next `Proxy` contract at the address
+where it adds `one` to the passed argument and calls next `Proxy` contract
-provided during initialization.
-The following test case can emulate a call
+at the address provided during initialization.
-chain of three `Proxy` contracts:
+The following test case can emulate a call chain of three `Proxy` contracts:

 ```rust
 use motsu::prelude::*;